 Global Design, Product Development and Manufacturing Network Share This

 Chevrolet Europe is a lean and dynamic marketing, sales and service company for Chevrolet cars and SUVs, it employs about 750 people.
-Its operations include its European headquarters in Zurich, Switzerland, 25 national sales companies and offices as well as 2,500 sales and service outlets.
+Its operations in Western and Central Europe include its European headquarters in Zurich, Switzerland, 25 national sales companies and offices as well as 2,500 sales and service outlets.